-Banco Finantia is an independent bank with broad national and international experience of over 36 years, and is an important institution in Portugal in the areas of investment banking and private banking.
+Banco Finantia is an independent bank with broad national and international experience of over 37 years, and is an important institution in Portugal in the areas of investment banking and private banking.

-Banco Finantia has always had a solid financial situation with capital ratios higher than the sector average - on 31 December 2023 its Common Equity Tier 1 (CET1) ratio was 24.6%.
+Banco Finantia has always had a solid financial situation with capital ratios higher than the sector average.
+The stability and sustainability of its business model has earned the trust of clients and counterparties over the years.